eriksank/blog/README.md

 # Erik's Blog

-I am trying to focus on the following four subjects:
+I write about the following topics:

 ## 1. Epistemic delusions